 Geography at Florence Melly

 At Florence Melly we are geographers!
 We want our children to love geography.
 We want them to have no limits to what their ambitions are and grow up wanting to be cartographers, town planners, conservationists or weather forecasters.
 We want them to embody our core values.
 We all believe that: “if you can DREAM it, you can do it”.
 The geography curriculum has been carefully crafted so that our children develop their geographical capital.
 We want our children to remember their geography lessons in our school, to cherish these memories and embrace the geographic opportunities they are presented with!
-Recently, pupils enjoyed an enrichment trip to Liverpool John Lennon Airport.
-The children were taught about tourism, the original airport and looked at some of the changes that have been made over the years.
-They were lucky enough to meet up with some of the EasyJet cabin crew who showed them some of the things they do on a flight and talked about their favourite destinations.
+Recently, our pupils showed their support of the national drive to improve our local coastlines and got stuck into the Great British Beach Clean.
+Pupils in Year 1 and Year 5 went to Crosby Beach to search for and remove litter.
+We are so proud of how hard the children worked, they collected a lot of rubbish.
+They were surprised at how much plastic they found but were also very satisfied with what they had achieved.
+What better way to demonstrate our core values of determination, empowerment and appreciation.
 Bringing geography alive is important at Florence Melly Community Primary School.

 The geography curriculum promotes curiosity and a love and thirst for learning.
 It is ambitious and empowers our children to become independent and resilient – like all curriculum areas.